jpype-project/jpype/doc/userguide.rst

 the remote JVM does not share the same memory space and multiple JVMs can be controlled.
-It provides a fairly general API, but the overall integration to Python is as one would expect when operating a remote channel operating more like an RPC frontend.
+It provides a fairly general API, but the overall integration to Python is as one would expect when operating a remote channel operating more like an RPC front-end.
 It seems well documented and capable.
 Although I haven't done benchmarking, a remote access JVM will have a transfer penalty when moving data.